Registration open: “Dredging for Sustainable Infrastructure” course: 18-20 November, Singapore

-Course “Dredging for Sustainable Infrastructure” held from 12-14 December in Abu Dhabi
+Registration open for the “Dredging for Sustainable Infrastructure” course: 12-14 December, Abu Dhabi

 This 2.5-day course is organised with the support of NMDC.
 Site visit included!
 IADC, CEDA, PIANC and IAPH members can participate in the course at a special rate.